-Casablanca: Arriving at the harbor city, Casablanca is more of the modern side of Morocco with stylish villa and stunning modern buildings, different from the medieval Marrakech and Fez.
-Casablanca is the centre of Morocco’s economic and business activities.
-Things that catch your eyes here are Casablanca Cathedral (no longer used for religious purposes but open to all visitors), Hassan II Mosque (7th largest mosque in the world) and Arte a Beaute au 9 (a New York concept beauty centre and art gallery).
+Casablanca: Arriving at the harbor city, Casablanca is more of the modern side of Morocco with the stylish villa and stunning modern buildings, different from the medieval Marrakech and Fez.
+Casablanca is the center of Morocco’s economic and business activities.
+Things that catch your eyes here are Casablanca Cathedral (no longer used for religious purposes but open to all visitors), Hassan II Mosque (7th largest mosque in the world), and Arte a Beaute au 9 (a New York concept beauty center and art gallery).
 Don’t forget to try the famous tangines and fried or baked dishes while you are in Casablanca.

 Rabat: The political capital side of Morocco, Rabat serves to be one of the most significant cities in the country in terms of tourism and for all foreign embassies.
-Also listed as one of the world’s historical heritage site, Chellah became one of Rabat’s reminiscent sights being abandoned by the old Roman city of Sala Colonia.
-In addition, Kasbah of the Udayas, another site located at the mouth of Bou Regreg river historic barriers used to guard royal family from attacks.
-A popular historic structured garden, Andalusian Gardens is a peaceful and a well maintained plant arrangement to look for.
+Also listed as one of the world’s historical heritage sites, Chellah became one of Rabat’s reminiscent sights being abandoned by the old Roman city of Sala Colonia.
+In addition, Kasbah of the Udayas, another site located at the mouth of Bou Regreg river historic barriers used to guard the royal family against attacks.
+A popular historic structured garden, Andalusian Gardens is a peaceful and well-maintained plant arrangement to look for.